Peter Forsberg: Injury proneness

 During the lockout, while playing for Modo Hockey, Forsberg had surgery after dislocating his left wrist and breaking a bone in his hand, and because of a bursa sac removal.

 Personal life

 Philanthropically, Forsberg and childhood friend Markus Näslund founded Icebreakers, an organization that brings together professional ice hockey players for exhibition games to raise money for charities.

 In late 2010, Forsberg became engaged to fellow Swede Nicole Nordin in Paris.

 In June 2012, the couple had their first child, a son.
 In September 2014, their second child, a daughter, was born.
 In May 2016 they had their third child.
-The family is since 2018 residing in Zug, Switzerland.
+The family resided in Zug, Switzerland from 2018.
+On May 1, 2023, the couple announced their separation through a post on Peter's Instagram account.